Main Features & Analysis

 This analysis shows you the most frequently used words in your text:

-Stop Words Filter (optional): Enable the "Ignore Stop Words" option to
+Stop Words Filter: Enable the "Ignore Stop Words" option to exclude

-exclude common words like articles, prepositions, and conjunctions from the analysis.
+common words like articles, prepositions, and conjunctions.
+This reveals the truly

 💡 Tip: The "Load More" button displays the next 5 words.
 Perfect for